-IV&V Engagement Area Oct Nov Dec Comments IV&V Budget The IV&V engagement is deliverables-based and PUC is not at risk of being over budget.
+IV&V Engagement Area Nov Dec Jan Comments IV&V Budget The IV&V engagement is deliverables-based and PUC is not at risk of being over budget.
 IV&V Schedule The IV&V engagement aligns with the SI schedule.
 At this time.
 IV&V Deliverables There are no known risks to upcoming IV&V deliverables.
-IV&V Staffing The IV&V team maintains the proposed team and there are foreseeable changes.
-The IV&V team maintains the proposed team and there are no foreseeable changes.
+IV&V Staffing The IV&V team maintains the proposed team and there are no foreseeable changes.
 IV&V Scope The IV&V project continues to operate within the scope of its engagement.